-[Insert Child's
+has a mast cell disorder.

+[Insert Child's Photo] is is a medical condition that affects their immune system and uses them to react to things in the environment.

 a result, they may have allergic or inflammatory symptoms that are pleasant and/or serious and may need urgent attention.

-These things can make them unwell:
+These things can make them unwell: 9

 They MUST avoid:

-Symptoms that need urgent action and what to do if these symptoms arise:
+Symptoms that need urgent action and what do if these symptoms arise: t to

 Carries an epi-pen: Yes / No

 Child has been trained to use an epi-pen Yes / No

 Other key information